Fort Hays State University: History

-FHSU was founded in 1902 as the Western Branch of Kansas State Normal School, which is now known as Emporia State University.
-The institution was originally located on the grounds of Fort Hays, a frontier military outpost that was closed in 1889.
+Founded in 1902, FHSU began as the Western Branch of Kansas State Normal School, now known as Emporia State University.
+It has been known as Fort Hays Kansas Normal School and Fort Hays State Normal School.
+It was located on the grounds of Fort Hays, a frontier military outpost that was closed in 1889.
 The university served the early settlers' needs for educational facilities in the new region.
 The first building closer to Hays was completed in 1904, at which time the university moved to its present location.
 The modern campus is still located on a portion of the former military reservation from the fort.
 FHSU was first to be founded as an agricultural based school but was then determined to be a normal school.
 The normal school was supposed to be supported in part by the agricultural experiment station.
 For years, the University Dairy Unit supplied the school cafeteria with fresh milk.

 During the Great Flood of 1951, Big Creek, a tributary of the Kansas River, flooded nearly all of campus, forcing a midnight evacuation.